RobustFair: Adversarial Evaluation through Fairness Confusion Directed Gradient Search: Experimental Evaluation

 \section{Experimental Evaluation}

 We implement RobustFair in Python 3.8 with TensorFlow 2.4.1.
 The implementation is evaluated on a Ubuntu 18.04.3 system, equipped with Intel Xeon Gold 6154 @3.00GHz CPUs, GeForce RTX 2080 Ti GPUs, and 512GB memory.
-The source code, experimental datasets, and models are publicly available at \url{https://github.com/Xuran-LI/RobustFairEvaluation}.
+The source code, experimental datasets, and models are submitted in the supplementary material and will be made publicly available later.